Convex hierarchical testing of interactions: Testing interactions using a convex formulation

-We would like to select interactions based on the size of $z_{jk}$, but also somehow give a ``boost'' to interactions whose main effects are large.
-One could try to achieve this through a two-stage procedure, where we first screen the individual features, and then test for interactions only among those features selected at the first phase.
-This kind of method is explored for example in \citeasnoun{GEPI:GEPI20300} and \citeasnoun{GEPI:GEPI21610}.
+We would like to select interactions based on the size of $|z_{jk}|$ but also somehow give a ``boost'' to interactions whose main effects are large.
+One could try to achieve this through a two-stage procedure in which one first screens the individual features and then tests for interactions only among those features selected at the first phase.
+This kind of method is explored, for example, in \citet{GEPI:GEPI20300}, \citet{GEPI:GEPI21610} and \citet{WZ2009}.
+However, such an approach to the hierarchy requirement can lead to algorithmic shortsightedness.
+In particular, a very strong interaction will be ignored if the corresponding main effects fail to make the threshold in the first phase.
+We seek a method that enforces the hierarchy constraint but \textit{jointly} considers which interactions and main effects to include in the model.